CCGS Judy LaMarsh: Design

 CCGS Judy LaMarsh is 66.3 m long overall and 61.87 m between perpendiculars, and has a beam of 16.4 m.
 The operational draught of the shallow-draught vessel is between 2.5 and 3.0 m.
 While officially assigned the highest Finnish-Swedish ice class, the hull is strengthened beyond the minimum requirements for ice class 1A Super.

 CCGS Judy LaMarsh has a diesel-electric propulsion system with four twelve-cylinder Caterpillar 3512C high-speed diesel generators rated at 1790 kW each.
 The vessel is propelled by three 1.6 MW Schottel SRP 2020 azimuth thrusters in the stern and two 550 kW pump-jet bow thrusters in the bow.
 The bollard pull of the vessel is over 50 tf.

 During full-scale icebreaking trials in the Caspian Sea, a sister vessel of CCGS Judy LaMarsh could achieve a speed of 6.5–7 kn in 45–50 cm level ice and 7.5–8 kn in 35 cm ice.
 The vessel's maximum continuous icebreaking capability is about 90 cm.

 Construction

 In April 2009, Kazakhstan-based marine service company JSC "Circle Maritime Invest" signed a NOK750 million (about US$112 million) shipbuilding contract with STX Norway Offshore, a subsidiary of STX Europe, for the construction of three icebreaking tugs for its operating subsidiary, Caspian Offshore Construction.
 A NOK450 million (about US$71.3 million) follow-up order of two additional vessels was signed in August 2010.
 The Finnish engineering company Aker Arctic, which had been developing the Aker ARC 104 shallow-draught icebreaking tug concept since 2006, was contracted by the shipyard to develop the final technical design.

-Mangystau-2, the second vessel of the series, was laid down at STX Braila shipyard in Romania on 25 June 2010 and delivered on 11 October of the same year, two months after the lead ship.
+Mangystau-2, the second vessel of the series, was laid down at STX Brăila shipyard in Romania on 25 June 2010 and delivered on 11 October of the same year, two months after the lead ship.
 The other three vessels were delivered in 2011.